 Rehabbing Flooded Houses (Department of Housing and Urban Development)

-Controlling Molds & Mildew Publication (UW Extension)
+Controlling Molds & Mildew Publication (Extension)

 Today’s home is loaded with toxic and polluting substances.
 The cost of these commercial, chemical-based products can be high: long-term health concerns for the family and environmental pollution caused by their manufacture and disposal.
 There are many inexpensive and easy to use alternatives which can safely be used in place of commercial household products.
 Environmentally safe products include: white vinegar, baking soda, soap, lemon, borax, washing soda, and cornstarch.
 Download our updated Green Cleaning Booklet for “green” recipes and “tried & true recipes for a less hazardous home” for further ideas.